Degrees Offered

 Thesis/Dissertation Committee Composition

-For Master’s degrees: When required a thesis is written under the supervision of the student’s advisory committee.
+For Master’s degrees: When required, a thesis is written under the supervision of the student’s advisory committee.
 The committee must have no fewer than three members, including the advisor from the program, a second reader from within the program who serves as the committee chair, and a third reader from outside the program or from the student’s area of concentration.

-For the PhD degree: The examining committee for the dissertation must have no fewer than five members, including the program director, or a graduate faculty member chosen by the program director, the student’s advisor, another member of the department, a representative from a related area from within or outside the department, and a member from outside of the major department; this last member represents the Graduate Council and serves as the chair of the committee.
+For the PhD degree: The examining committee for the dissertation must have no fewer than five members, including the program director or a graduate faculty member chosen by the program director, the student’s advisor, another member of the department, a representative from a related area from within or outside the department, and a member from outside of the major department; this last member represents the Graduate Council and serves as the chair of the committee.

 For all degrees: All members of the student’s advisory or examining committee should be members of the graduate faculty.
 With the approval of the advisor, a student may recommend a person who is not on the graduate faculty to serve as a voting member.
 The program director or advisor must justify the participation of this person based on research, publications, and/or professional activities in an email to the Dean of the Graduate School requesting approval.
 This email should include the proposed committee members’ curriculum vitae.